kjolley/BIGSdb_documentation/data_query/0040_search_allelic_profiles.rst

 For schemes such as MLST you can query allelic combinations to identify the sequence type (or more generically, the primary key of the profile).

-Click the 'Search by combinations of alleles' link from the sequence definition contents page.
+Click the 'By allelic profile' link in the 'Search for allelic profiles' section on a the sequence definition contents page.

 .. image:: /images/data_query/allelic_profile1.png